 - and non-disruptive. - Attendance of every lecture and every lab is strongly encouraged, as material will be presented that may not be otherwise covered in the text. - Tardiness Please be on time.
 Tardiness is disruptive to both the students and the instructor.
 If you are late, please make sure that you are marked down on the attendance sheet before you leave. - Cellular Phones Unless you anticipate an emergency call, please turn your phones off. - Alternative Textbook If the student chooses to use an alternative textbook, or an edition other than the one required for this course, it is the responsibility of the student to obtain information that is either not covered or otherwise not approached in similar manner as in the required text, as deemed necessary by the student. - Textbook Usage The role of the textbook is to be a supportive tool to the lectures.
-The student is not expected to memorize the entire textbook, but to use it to reinforce concepts and material presented during lecture. - Web Site The web site associated with this course can be found by doing a search on you browser for your instructor's name, or typing in the following address: http://faculty.necc.mass.edu/nways/index.html Once the site is accessed, select your course and there you will find your lecture outlines, handouts, and other support material.
-There is also an email button for correspondence with your instructor. - Lecture Outlines and Supplemental Materials are to be found on the internet.
+The student is not expected to memorize the entire textbook, but to use it to reinforce concepts and material presented during lecture. - Web Site Outlines, handouts, course information, and email can be found at: www.noelways.com - Lecture Outlines and Supplemental Materials are to be found on the internet.
 Should you have difficulty downloading any of the material at home, then you are encouraged to do this task at the school.
 All materials should be downloaded and organized in a three ring binder by the first exam. - Computer Lab Access may require a current student ID. - The Schedule below is a tentative but probable schedule of topics and dates.
 The schedule will be modified according to the progress of the lectures.
 The exam dates are target dates and will represent only material actually covered in class.
 Specifics regarding content will be given as the exam date approaches. - Exam Dates Please note exam dates on the schedule below. - Exam Filing All exams are returned to the instructor and filed after being handed back for review. - Make-up Exams are to be avoided!
 If a make-up exam is needed, fill out a make-up petition form (found on web) and provide requested documentation.
 If a doctor's note is submitted, then a make-up exam is permitted.
 If a doctor's note is not submitted, a penalty is applied at the discretion of the instructor, and the instructor reserves the right to refuse the make-up.
 If there is to be a make-up, this task must be accomplished as soon as the student returns to school in good health, and within 5 school days.
 Lab practicals are very difficult to make up.
 Generally, if you miss a lab practical, this will be the exam grade you drop.